-The College of Architecture, Art, and Design provides high-quality interior design education to its students by focusing on developing their knowledge, technical as well as generic skills so that they are well qualified for gainful employment in interior design discipline and can effectively contribute to the advancement of the community.
+The department of Interior Design provides high-quality interior design education to its students by focusing on developing their knowledge, technical as well as generic skills so that they are well qualified for gainful employment in interior design discipline and can effectively contribute to the advancement of the community.
 The Interior Design program also aims to prepare its students for postgraduate study.